swimlane/mongtype/UPGRADE.md

 # Upgrade Guide

+## 4.x to 5.x Upgrade Guide

+The `MongoRepository` class now requires two type parameters.

+- The first param `DOC` is short for "Document" and represents the shape of a document as stored in Mongo, including an `id` member.
+- The second type param `DTO` stands for "DTO" and represents the shape of a document during transfer to/from Mongo.

+`DTO` SHOULD not have an `id` member because the document may not yet exist in Mongo. `DOC` MUST be a superset of `DTO` and MUST include an `id` member of type `string | ObjectId`.

 ## 3.x to 4.x Upgrade Guide

 Update to Database Client to allow users to provide `MongoClientOptions` to `DatabaseClient.connect()`.
 This changes the argument order so it's not backwards compatible with Mongtype 3.x